8 Best Places to Take Pictures in Vermont

 Aerial drone photo of Stowe, Vermont

 When people think of fall in Vermont they typically think of the town of Stowe.
-This cute little town features lots of shops and an old church in the skyline.
+This cute little town is full of shops and anchored by the white-steepled Stowe Community Church, one of the most photographed churches in New England, with the Green Mountains rising behind it.

 If you’re a fan of beer be sure to stop by the Alchemist for their famous Heady Topper IPA.